 Must-order: Emmy Burger & A Detroit-style pizza

 The Smith is a crowd-pleaser.
 It’s affordable and casual, can handle larger groups, takes reservations and there are multiple locations around the city.
 Can’t decide what you are in the mood for?
-The Smith is usually the answer.
 The eclectic menu has something for every person no matter how picky.
 Get an order of the potato chips topped with blue cheese fondue (or make my similar version from this recipe here).
 The mac & cheese is extra cheesy and served in a skillet made for sharing while the burger comes topped with special sauce, cheese, bacon marmalade and a heaping side of fries.